 This scholarship is provided in memory of Mr. Warren Pierce whose burden was to help students who are preparing for foreign missionary service.
 Eligible students must communicate God's call for their life to foreign missionary service.
 It is open to all enrollment classifications and majors.
-For 1995-96, one scholarship for \$2000 was awarded.
+Multiple awards will be considered for \$1500 - \$7000 per academic year.